 - If you want to add a new domain name that shows different website content or uses different e-mail addresses as your existing website, choose an addon domain.

-The screenshot below provides an additional comparison of Addon vs Alias (Parked) domains …
+The screenshot below provides a quick comparison of Addon vs Alias (Parked) domains …

 (Addon vs Alias Domains – Source: https://documentation.cpanel.net)